HPAR · Hierarchical Path-Addressed Retrieval

 Every business is leaking knowledge.

 Silently.
 Expensively.
-Right now.

 You've already paid for this knowledge.
 You just can't reach it.